BigDataLaboratory/MHSE/README.md

 In this section, we list properties to run multiple tests of the same algorithm:
 - **minhash.runTests** is a boolean value.
 If it is *True*, Test mode will be activated and will be run multiple tests of the same algorithm.
 - **minhash.numTests** integer value representing the number of tests to be done.
+We need to run algorithm multiple times to get significance test e.g. mean and variance of all tests.
+All output results will be written in JSON format (see Results section).
 - **minhash.seeds1** to **minhash.seedsX** are a series of lists of seeds to be used in multiple executions of the algorithm.
 The *X* number has to be the same of the number specified in *minhash.numTests* property.

 ### EdgeList2WebGraph section